Editor's note: Estimated mileage ratings have been lowered to reflect a June 2014 Ford audit of this car's stated mileage.

 Ride quality is firm but controlled, and the C-Max steers exceptionally well.
 The wheel has substantial, hefty confidence on the highway, with precise turn-in when you cut into corners.
 Toss the car around, and it displays outstanding balance — a result of Ford's masterful small-car platform.
 Short of the luxury field, most hybrids drive like high-mileage commuter cars.
 Kudos to Ford for breaking the mold.

-EPA-estimated mileage for the C-Max is 47/47 mpg (city/highway), reflecting the mileage gains from regenerative braking and low-speed EV power, both of which help the city figure.
-Again, the C-Max splits the difference between the 50-mpg Prius and the 42-mpg Prius v.
+EPA-estimated mileage for the C-Max is 42/37/40 mpg (city/highway/combined), reflecting the mileage gains from regenerative braking and low-speed EV power, both of which help the city figure.
+That's short of the 42-mpg Prius v and well short of the 50-mpg Prius (both EPA combined ratings).

-As of this writing, the EPA was reviewing mileage ratings for the C-Max after a slew of consumer complaints (read more about it here).
-Our observed mileage fell short of Ford's numbers, but not by much.
+We reviewed the C-Max months before the calibration or hardware updates occurred, so our observed mileage reflects the 2013 car before any updates.
+As it stands, the latest 40 mpg EPA rating appears attainable.
 With temperatures in the 30s and 40s, I averaged trip-computer mileage in the low 40s over 100-plus miles of driving.
 Another editor reported 41.0 and 47.4 mpg over two highway commutes with temperatures in the low 30s.
 If you buy a C-Max and fall short of its mileage claims, shoot us an email to tell us about your experience.

 Safety, Features & Pricing